braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.2 Scope**]

-Antisymmetry blocks mutual edges only when vertices differ, yet this mathematical condition leaves room for structures that mimic motion but deliver none.
-The causal primitive contrasts with this weaker relation, stemming from the need for primitives that support genuine dynamical evolution, where influences propagate without wasting potential on echoes.
+We might be tempted to rely on the mathematical condition of antisymmetry to order our universe, as it is a standard tool in order theory for arranging elements in a sequence.
+However, upon closer inspection, we find that while antisymmetry blocks mutual edges when vertices differ, it leaves a fatal loophole for structures that mimic motion but deliver none.
+We require primitives that support genuine dynamical evolution, meaning that every link must contribute to a net change in the system.
+A physical system where influences propagate must change the state of the world; it cannot afford to waste its limited computational potential on echoes that return immediately to the source without affecting the broader environment.

+Antisymmetry declares that if two events influence each other, they must effectively be the same event, but this rule is blind to the physical process encoded in each edge.
+It permits a scenario where an event acts as its own cause, creating a tight causal loop that satisfies the mathematical condition while violating the physical requirement of change.
+If we allow such self-loops, we introduce "spinning wheels" into our engine; components that consume logical resources and connectivity but generate no forward progress along the timeline.
+We must expose this inadequacy to justify the stricter constraints we will later impose.

-Antisymmetry declares that if both $u \to v$ and $v \to u$ hold, then $u = v$, a rule sufficient for abstract orders but blind to the physical process encoded in each edge.
-To expose the inadequacy, lemmas reveal the pathologies self-loops introduce, followed by a theorem that ties these failures into a chain of breakdowns: cycles that halt the graph's acyclicity, null contributions to entropy, and paradoxes that undermine the very asymmetry the framework requires.
+To demonstrate why this weaker condition fails us, we present lemmas that reveal the specific pathologies self-loops introduce into a causal graph.
+We follow this with a theorem that ties these failures into a chain of breakdowns, showing how cycles of length 1 halt the graph's acyclicity and contribute nothing to the effective entropy of the system.
+We will see that these loops create logical paradoxes that undermine the very asymmetry the framework requires, forcing us to abandon antisymmetry in favor of a rule that strictly forbids an event from being its own ancestor.
 :::

 ### 2.2.1 Theorem: Insufficiency of Antisymmetry {#2.2.1}